Claudia Paparella

 Biography

 An ongoing archaeological formation complements my interest in ancient history.
-I have been involved in several international archaeological excavations, such as Vada Volaterrana and Falerii Novi, and I am currently a member of the Mediterranean Archaeology Collaborative Specialization Program.
+I have been involved in several international archaeological excavations, such as Vada Volaterrana Harbour Project and the Falerii Novi Project, and I am currently a member of the Mediterranean Archaeology Collaborative Specialization Program.

 Research Interests: pre-Roman/Roman history and archaeology, Italic languages, epigraphy, literacy, writing